 Substitutions and Variations

 - Add a different garnish: instead of the traditional powdered sugar coating, you can drizzle a glaze on top.
-I love using the vanilla glaze in my pumpkin biscotti recipe or the citrus glaze I use for my blueberry lemon cookies.
+Try the vanilla glaze in my pumpkin biscotti recipe or the citrus glaze from my blueberry lemon cookies.

-- Enhance the almond flavor: for fellow almond lovers, you can add a bit of almond extract to enhance the flavor!
+- Enhance the almond flavor: for fellow almond lovers, add 1 teaspoon of almond extract to the dough to deepen the flavor.

-- Add spices: for a festive touch, you can add a bit of cinnamon, nutmeg, or cardamom to the dough.
-It pairs well with the sweet almond flavors.
+- Add spices: for a festive touch, mix in a pinch of cinnamon, nutmeg, or cardamom.
+The warm spices complement the sweet almond flavor.

 Instructions

 Step 1: using a handheld or stand mixer fitted with a paddle attachment, cream the butter and half of the powdered sugar on medium-high speed until light and fluffy, about 2 minutes.
-Then mix in the vanilla extract until just combined (image 1).
+Mix in the vanilla extract until just combined (image 1).

-Step 2: with the mixer on low speed, gradually add the kosher salt and flour until just combined.
-Then stir in the chopped almonds until evenly distributed (image 2).
+Step 2: with the mixer on low speed, gradually add the kosher salt and flour, mixing until just combined.
+Stir in the chopped almonds until evenly distributed (image 2).

-Step 3: cover the dough and chill in the refrigerator for 30 minutes.
-In the meantime, preheat the oven to 325°F (163°C).
+Step 3: cover the dough and refrigerate for 30 minutes.
+Meanwhile, preheat the oven to 325°F (163°C).
 Line a baking sheet with parchment paper and set aside (image 3).

-Step 4: after the dough is done chilling, use a tablespoon-sized cookie scooper or measuring spoon to scoop the dough.
-If using a food scale, each scoop should weigh about 20 grams.
-Roll the dough into 1-inch balls and place them on the prepared baking sheet.
-Space them at least 1-inch apart so they don't spread into each other as they bake (image 4).
+Step 4: once chilled, scoop the dough using a tablespoon or small cookie scoop.
+Each scoop should weigh about 20 grams.
+Roll into 1-inch balls and place them on the prepared baking sheet, spacing them at least 1-inch apart so they don't spread into each other as they bake (image 4).

-Step 5: bake the cookies on the middle rack of the oven for 12 to 15 minutes, or until lightly golden along the edges (image 5).
-Then remove the cookies from the oven and allow them to cool for 5 minutes before transferring them to a wire rack.
+Step 5: place the baking sheet on the middle rack and bake the cookies for 12 to 15 minutes, or until the edges are lightly golden (image 5).
+Remove from the oven and let cool on the baking sheet for 5 minutes before transferring to a wire rack.

 Step 6: transfer the remaining half of the powdered sugar to a shallow bowl.
-When the cookies are still a little warm to touch, toss them in the powdered sugar until generously coated on all sides (image 6).
+When the cookies are still slightly warm to the touch, roll them in the powdered sugar until evenly coated on all sides (image 6).
 Serve and enjoy!

 Storage & Make Ahead